nanome-ai/plugin-realtime-scoring/README.md

 # Nanome - Realtime Scoring

 Displays the docking score of selected molecules in the workspace, in realtime using DSX.
+Support for scoring multiple docking results concurrently is experimental, but available through the options menu.

 Linux Support Only